biril/backbone-faux-server/README.md

 #### setLatency (min, max)

 Set server's emulated latency (zero by default)
-* `min` Server's emulated latency in MS. Interpreted as the minimum of a range when a `max` value is provided.
+* `min`: Server's emulated latency in ms. Interpreted as the minimum of a range when a `max` value is provided.
     Ommitting will set to 0
-* `max` Maximum server latency in MS. Specifying this will cause syncing to occur with a random latency in the [min, max] range
+* `max`: Maximum server latency in ms. Specifying this will cause syncing to occur with a random latency in the [min, max] range

 #### enable (shouldEnable)